matheus-bernat/matheus-bernat.github.io/_posts/2021-06-01-3d-reconstruction.markdown

 This project was done in the course TSBB15 Computer Vision at Linköping university.

 The goal was to construct a system able to perform 3D reconstruction of a static scene given images of this scene takenfrom different angles.
-This task is thoroughly studied in thefield of computer vision and known asStructure from Motion (SfM).
+This task is thoroughly studied in the field of computer vision and known as Structure from Motion (SfM).

 <img class="image" src="/assets/images/pipeline.png" alt="Alt Text">
 <img class="image" src="/assets/images/dino2.png" alt="Alt Text">